prchinmay/magic/README.md

 `utils.py` - Wave action Class and member functions.\
 `requirements.txt` - Contains all package dependencies.\
 `README.md` - Readme file for this repository.\
-`magic.ipynb` - colab notebook of the implementation.
+`magic.ipynb` - jupyter notebook of the implementation.

 ## 2. Usage

 Please make sure you are using Python >= 3.7 so that the latest MediaPipe library is intsalled.
 This is very important.
 Some functions used in this code are not available in older versions of MediaPipe library.
 Follow the instructions in the steps mentioned below for implementation on a linux environment.
-Alternatively a google colab file is provided.
+Alternatively a jupyter notebook is provided.

 ### Step 1: Clone repository
 Open a linux terminal and clone this repository to your workspace using: